SunOner/sunone_aimbot/README.md

 | GTX 750-ti     |

 ## Options
-The behavior of the aim bot can be configured via the `options.py` file.
+The behavior of the aim bot can be configured via the `config.ini` file.
 Here are the available options:

 Object Search window resolution:
 - detection_window_width `int`: Horizontal resolution of the object search window.